Paul-E-max/Com_port/README.md

 # Recent updates

+V1.01.18 = 27.06.2023

+Right-click "Tx on Enter" for auto-new-line on display output (Use Y/N for half-duplex in COMport.TXT).
+This was introduced for the likes of Tenma power supply communications.

+V1.01.17 - 07.06.2023

+Embed the FTDI DLL within the EXE file.

+V1.01.16 - 04.06.2023

+Add D2XX support.

 V1.01.15 - 01.06.2023

 1) Use get ID command rather than blank line to establish a command line connection (blank line offens VSC900).